Indecent Exposure – Lewd Conduct – Michigan

 The City of Newaygo’s indecency ordinance provides: "No person shall engage in any indecent conduct in any public place."
 The City of Wyoming prohibits nude exposure and skinny dipping: "It shall be unlawful for any person to swim or bathe in the nude in any public place or place open to the public."

 Most college campuses have a similar laws or student code.
 You may have heard of students getting charged with urinating in public (a/k/a indecent exposure).
-Some tell of getting arrested for indecent exposure when walking out of a dark alley because police assumed they were urinating!
+Some tell of getting arrested for indecent exposure when walking out of a dark alley because police assumed they were peeing in the alley.

-Of course, there are certain acts that are certain to be considered indecent, such as: urinating in public, mooning, flashing your breasts, buttocks, genitals or pubic area, or walking topless down most if not all of Michigan's beaches.
+Of course, there are certain acts that are certain to be considered indecent, such as: urinating in public, mooning, flashing your breasts, buttocks, genitals or pubic area.

 Aggravated Indecent Exposure.